Understanding the potential health risks associated with traditional household cleaners

 Common health issues linked to the use of these products:

-The use of traditional household cleaning products has been linked to a range of health issues.
-One of the most common problems associated with these products is respiratory irritation.
 The release of VOCs and other airborne chemicals during cleaning activities can trigger symptoms such as coughing, wheezing, shortness of breath, and exacerbation of asthma symptoms in susceptible individuals.
 Prolonged exposure to these chemicals has also been associated with the development of respiratory conditions like chronic bronchitis.

-Moreover, traditional cleaning products have been implicated in skin irritation and allergic reactions.
 Harsh chemicals present in these products can strip the natural oils from the skin, leading to dryness, redness, and itching.
 For individuals with sensitive skin or pre-existing skin conditions, the use of these products can worsen symptoms and cause discomfort.

-In addition to respiratory and skin issues, exposure to certain chemicals in traditional cleaning products has been associated with adverse neurological effects.
 Some chemicals, such as phthalates and triclosan, have been shown to disrupt hormone regulation and interfere with the normal functioning of the nervous system.
 Furthermore, exposure to these chemicals has also been linked to an increased risk of developing certain cancers.

-By understanding the common health issues associated with traditional cleaning products, individuals can make informed decisions to minimize their exposure and seek safer alternatives.
 This knowledge serves as a crucial first step towards creating healthier living environments and safeguarding our well-being.

 images from a clean and clutter-free home, Impact of Cleaning Chemicals on Cellular Health